 1. Divergent thinking measures assess an individual’s ability to produce multiple solutions or ideas in response to a single statement or problem.
 Sometimes, these are timed, but often not, and are often judged more on the quality than the number of solutions named.

-2. A convergent thinking creative ability test measures evaluate an individual’s ability to find the best solution to a given problem.
+2. A convergent thinking creative ability test measures an individual’s ability to find the best solution to a given problem.
 Similar to assessments of IQ, these often require some degree of creative or unconventional thinking.

 3. A self-reporting questionnaire assesses an individual’s imaginative accomplishments in various domains, including home, school, work, and social situations.